Coastal Blue Carbon and Green Infrastructure

 Special Issue Call for Papers

 Coastal and marine ecosystems are now recognized for their role in the global carbon cycle, stimulating interest in their improved management for climate mitigation and adaptation benefits.
-The number of science articles on ‘blue carbon ecosystems’, referring particularly to tidal forests (mangroves), tidal marshes and seagrass meadows, has grown exponentially.
-Now is the time to gather state-of-the-art perspectives from, and for, the engineering community who are tasked with implementing blue carbon ecosystem creation, restoration and protective measures amongst other needs of coastal inhabitants.
+The number of science articles on ‘blue carbon ecosystems’, referring generally to tidal forests (including mangroves), tidal marshes, and seagrass meadows has grown exponentially, and new potential blue ecosystems, such as macroalgal beds and its algal mariculture and embayment, are emerging.
+Given their multifunctionality, such systems are also viewed as part of ‘green (blue) infrastructure”.

-Please note that all the submitted full papers shall undergo through the same review process as other CEJ papers; some papers may be rejected depending on the review outcomes, while others might be recommended for a normal issue of the journal.
+We encourage review, synthesis, or perspective articles in addition to original papers.
+Please submit your article to email@example.com and firstname.lastname@example.org before the deadline.
+Please note that all the submitted papers shall undergo through the same review process as other CEJ papers; some papers may be rejected depending on the review outcomes, while others might be recommended for a normal issue of the journal.

 We look forward to receiving your excellent papers.

 Stephen Crooks Ph.D.
 Silvestrum Climate Associates

 Last published in September 2019.
 Last updated on 22th November 2019.